Corporate Governance Report and Declaration of Corporate Governance pursuant to sections 289f and 315d of the HGB.

 Composition of the Supervisory Board.

-Under the Articles of Association, as amended by resolution of the General Meeting of Shareholders on 29 April 2015, the Supervisory Board of RATIONAL AG has six members, who are elected by the shareholders.
+Under the Articles of Association, as amended by resolution of the General Meeting of Shareholders on 15 May 2019, the Supervisory Board of RATIONAL AG has seven members who are elected by the shareholders.

-This body has five independent members (Dr Hans Maerz, Mr Erich Baumgärtner, Dr Gerd Lintz, Mr Werner Schwind and Dr Georg Sick) who have no material business or personal relationship with the Company or its Executive Board, and the Supervisory Board considers this to be a sufficient number.
-The term of office of the Supervisory Board is five years.
-The current term of office will expire at the ordinary General Meeting of Shareholders in 2019.
+This body has five independent members (Dr Hans Maerz, Mr Erich Baumgärtner, Dr Gerd Lintz, Mr Werner Schwind and Dr Georg Sick) who have no material business or personal relationship with the company or its Executive Board, and the Supervisory Board considers this to be a sufficient number.
+The current term of office of all incumbent Supervisory Board members will expire at the ordinary General Meeting of Shareholders in 2024.